OScollab/osdiversity/code-of-conduct-enforcement/communication/decision-comms/reporter/decision-reporter-level-1.md

 Case # refers to your CPG incident report provided on [date], regarding [person] and their actions which violated [section of CPG].

-A working group throughly reviewed reviewed this complaint and reached the following decisions:
+A working group thoroughly reviewed reviewed this complaint and reached the following decisions:

 * Decision: [violation], [did/did not] occur [and is subject to consequences]
 * Decision: [violation], [did/did not] occur [and is subject to consequences]